valhalla/valhalla/docs/implementation_details.md

 is a cluster of candidates around their measurement (provided by the candidate query above).
 So the algorithm can estimate the heuristic cost by targeting at the measurement's position.

-The SP algorithm only focuses on *limited distance* path finding.
-If it hasn't found the destination after exploring 2000 meters (`breakage_distance`), it will give up without saying anything.

 The SP algorithm doesn't construct the paths for you.
 Instead it gives back the search tree (i.e. `LabelSet`) directly.
 Then we store the